tomjoht/documentation-theme-jekyll/doc_adding_tooltips.md

 ---
 title: Tooltips
 tags: [formatting]
-keywords: popovers
-audience: writers, designers
+keywords: popovers, tooltips, user interface text, glossaries, definitions
-last_updated: May 13, 2015
+last_updated: August 12, 2015
-summary: "You can add tooltips to your content.
-These tooltips work well for glossary definitions."
+summary: "You can add tooltips to any word, such as an acronym or specialized term.
+Tooltips work well for glossary definitions, because you don't have to keep repeating the definition, nor do you assume the reader already knows the word's meaning."
 ---
 {% include linkrefs.html %}

+## Creating tooltips
 Because this theme is built on Bootstrap, you can simply use a specific attribute on an element to insert a tooltip.

 Suppose you have a glossary.yml file inside your \_data folder.
 You could pull in that glossary definition like this: